victorbianconi/portfolio/README.md

 ## Movify and To-Do

-These two projects are extremely simple and I made them in a couple of hours just to showcase my abilities in dealing with data structures and APIs.
+These two projects are extremely simple and I made them in a couple of hours just to showcase my abilities in dealing with data structures (filtering, spread operators, etc.) and APIs.

 ----------------------------